attah/ppm2pwg/README.md

 - convert to PDF 1.5, Postscript 2 or PWG/URF raster

 ## baselinify
-Takes a JPEG and losslessly repacks it to the baseline ecoding profile.
-Like jpegtran without any arguments, but reusable in C++.
+Takes a JPEG and losslessly repacks it to the baseline ecoding profile, keeping only JFIF and Exif headers.
+Sort of like jpegtran without any arguments, but reusable in C++.

 IPP-printers are only required to support baseline-encoded jpeg according to PWG5100.14.